gchriz/rcmpd/how_it_works.rst

                   mute                     0x6E1E
                   stop                     0x6E2B
                   play                     0x6ED1
+                  pause                    0x6E2C
                   ...

     You can see the name of the RC and some of the known buttons.

 2. LIRC provides - beneath others - a simple program *irexec*.

     *irexec* is able to communicate with the above running lircd and gets infos about a pressed button.

-    To know what to do with that button info it has a configuration file too: .lircrc.
+    To know what to do with that button info it has a configuration file too: *.lircrc*.

-    That configuration maps got button-presses to actions, for example starting a program.
+    That configuration file maps button-presses to actions, for example starting a program.

     In my case I map all buttons to *rcmpd* - with an appropriate parameter to distinguish them.